 How To Improperly Attach A Microphone To A Mic Stand

 Having played many dive bars, I’ve seen some interesting house setups.
 Of course, microphones are a big part of these setups but aren’t always ideal.

 I’ve seen microphones attached to stands using tape.
 And although this does work to attach the microphone to a stand, it’s not really an effective way of doing so.
 I realize sometimes you have to work with what you’ve got at the time, but please try to avoid using tape if at all possible.

 - Restricts the adjustability of the microphone position and direction.

 - Rids of the possibility to remove the mic from the stand during a performance.

 - Leaves residue on the microphone and the mic stand.

 - Looks terrible.

 - Does not provide any mechanical noise isolation from the stand.

 How do I adjust my microphone stand to my height?
 To adjust the mic stand height, release the clutch, extend the inner tube from the outer tube to the desired height, and tighten the clutch.
-The boom arm slides into a similar locking mechanism and can be adjusted as well for extra height and locked at an angle outward from the vertical stand.
+The boom arm slides into a similar locking mechanism and can be adjusted for extra height and locked at an angle outward from the vertical stand.